yiliu1/Yi-Liu_1/README.md

 # Insightdata code challenge

 For this coding challenge ,I developed it in python 2.7 on my macbook pro .
-I wtrie all the codes in python and tested it on my macbook.
+I wtrie all the codes in python and tested it on my macbook.I hope you enjoy reading my code as much as I enjoyed writing it.
-My email :yiliu1.ubc@gmail.com
+If needed,you can reach me yiliu1.ubc@gmail.com

 ## Repo directory structure
 Repo directory structure as following